LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of implementation of class variables
 	(as found in Smalltalk; i.e. shared instance variables)

+- `closed_world_assumption`
+	example illustrating the difference between *declaring* a predicate and *defining* a predicate and the Closed World Assumption (CWA) semantics as implemented in Logtalk when calling predicates and sending messages

 - `clustering`
 	example of using a Java library for performing clustering of a set of numbers